 Snails & The Essence of Saigon's Street Food

-If you make your way to this part of the world, just don’t miss the opportunity to try this strangely sounded yet amazingly delicious delicacy of Saigon.
-Below is a quick list of the nine most popular snail dishes in Ho Chi Minh - which we have kept the original name in Vietnamese so you know what to order.
+If you find yourself in this region, be sure to indulge in this uniquely flavored, yet surprisingly delightful delicacy of Saigon.
+Below is a quick list of the nine most popular snail dishes in Ho Chi Minh City, presented with their original Vietnamese names, so you'll know what to order.

 Photo by @Tú Lê Miền Tây